-Robert O'Connor is the Director of the Division of Conservation Services at MA Executive Office of Environmental Affairs.
+Bob O'Connor is the Director of the Division of Conservation Services at MA Executive Office of Environmental Affairs.
 He coordinates land conservation efforts among land trusts, municipalities and state divisions.
 He also coordinates the forestry and forest conservation efforts among environmental agencies and private landowners.
 Previously, he was Director of the Watershed Initiative and Natural Resources for the agency that supplies drinking water to the Boston Metro area.
 Prior to this, he was the Superintendent of Quabbin Reservoir.
-Bob holds a B.S. in Forestry from S.U.N.Y Syracuse; and both an M.A. in Conflict Resolution and an M.B.A from the University of Massachusetts.
+He has a B.S. in Forestry from S.U.N.Y Syracuse and an M.B.A. from the University of Massachusetts and will soon complete his Masters in Conflict Resolution at the University of Massachusetts.
 (1E)